 A separate set of underwriting year accounts has been prepared on the traditional three year accounting basis in accordance with the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005).
-These relate to the 2018 year of account for the three years to 31 December 2020 that has remained open.
+These relate to the 2018 year of account that was left open as at 31 December 2020 but has been reinsured to close as at 31 December 2021, and the 2019 year of account for the three years to 31 December 2021 that has remained open.